emirhansilsupur/emirhansilsupur/README.md

 Hi there!
 My name is **Emirhan Silsüpür** and I am a **data scientist** with a passion for using data to drive business decisions and solve real-world problems.

-🎓 I have a B.Sc. in Statistics from Gazi University.
+🎓 I have a B.S in Statistics from Gazi University.

-💻 I’m currently learning Docker

 ### 🎯Objectives